deniskropp/DirectFB/gfxdrivers/unichrome/Readme.txt

   To enable this, set the level of the overlay to -1 (using SetLevel) and enable the DLOP_ALPHACHANNEL option on the primary.
-Then use either ARGB or AiRGB as the primary pixel format (see also 'known bugs and quirks' below).
+Then use either AiRGB as the primary pixel format (see also 'known bugs and quirks' below).

 * The FIELD_PARITY option is supported for the video overlay but this requires that the DirectFB version of the viafb framebuffer driver